2020 Credit Score Requirements for FHA Loans

 To give you an idea of how that shakes out in terms of money, with a 550 credit score, you’d need to put down $20,000 on a $200,000 home.
 With a 600 credit score, you’d only need $7,000.

-In addition to your down payment, your credit score will also influence the interest rate you qualify for.
+In addition to your down payment, your credit score will also influence your qualifying interest rate.
 Generally, borrowers with higher credit scores will pay a higher interest rate (and therefore more in interest over the life of the loan.)
 If your score is on the lower end, you might be ineligible for adjustable-rate or shorter-term mortgage products, as these borrowers present more of a risk to the lender.

 How to Get a Better Deal on an FHA Loan